Estimation of surface area

-We aim to propose surface area estimators, in any dimension, when the available data is only a sample in the set $S$.
-With such data points only the two dimensional case has been yet studied.
-In dimension $2$, under an iid setting, length estimation problem (under convexity assumptions) has been previously addressed in \cite{bh:98} using Crofton's formula.
-Later on, still in dimension $2$, under the $r$-convexity assumption, \cite{alphshapr} obtained the convergence of the $\alpha$-shape's perimeter to the perimeter of the support.
-Still in dimension $2$ but when the data comes from reflected Brownian motion, (with and without drift) a consistency result is obtained in Theorem 4 in \cite{ch:16}.
-To estimate surface area in any dimension, we propose two consistent estimators that are based on Crofton´s formula.
+We propose two surface area estimators, at any finite dimension, when the available data is only a finite set $\X\subset S$.
+In this setting, the two-dimensional case has mostly been studied.
+Assuming that $\X$ is an iid sample, the convex case was first addressed in \cite{bh:98} (using Crofton's formula).
+Later on, under the $\alpha$-convexity assumption, \cite{alphshapr} obtained the convergence of the $\alpha$-shape's perimeter to the perimeter of the support and the associated convergence rates are derived.
+When the data are given by a trajectory from a reflected Brownian motion (RBM) (with or without drift), a consistency result is obtained in Theorem 4 in \cite{ch:16}.

-This well-known formula, proved by Crofton in 1868 for dimension two, and extended to arbitrary dimensions (see \cite{sa:04}), states that the surface of $\partial S$ equals the integral of the number of intersections with $\partial S$ of lines in $\mathbb{R}^d$ (see Equations \eqref{croft} and \eqref{gencroft} for explicit Crofton formulas for $d=2$ and $d\geq 2$, respectively).
+Proposed estimator relies on Crofton's formula, which was proven in 1868 for convex subsets of $\mathbb{R}^2$ and extended to arbitrary dimensions (see \cite{sa:04}).
+It states that the surface area of $\partial S$ equals the integral of the number of intersections with $\partial S$ of lines in $\mathbb{R}^d$ (see Equations \eqref{croft} and \eqref{gencroft} for explicit versions of Crofton's formula for $d=2$ and $d\geq 2$, respectively).

-We propose to `estimate' the number of intersections with $\partial S$ of lines, by using two different support estimators.
-First we consider the Devroye--Wise estimator (see \cite{DW}), and next the $\alpha$-convex hull estimator (see \cite{rhull}).